Opuntia abjecta

-Opuntia abjecta is a short cactus, perhaps to 15(25) cm tall.
-It occurs in the Florida Keys and has been conflated with O. triacantha.
-Recent work shows that the two taxa are distinct.
-In addition to morphological and phylogenetic (DNA) differences, O. triacantha occurs in Cuba, whereas O. abjecta occurs in Florida.
-Currently It is Listed as critically by the IUCN Red List.
+Opuntia abjecta is a cactus found growing in the Florida Keys.
+Currently it is Listed as critically endangered by the IUCN Red List.

-Details
+Description

-O. abjecta grows on humus over limestone or even on bare limestone.
+O. abjecta grows up to 15 (occasionally 25) cm tall on humus over limestone or even on bare limestone.
 Cladodes are typically 2.5 cm long by 4–5 cm long.
-The cladodes do not shatter, but do deattach from each other with some ease.
+The cladodes do not shatter, but do de-attach from each other with some ease.
 O. abjecta is a small plant with radiating branches, a subshrub.
-Retrorsely barbed spines are reddish-brown as they develop; they mature to pale white (not bright white).
-Zero to three spines are produced by terminal cladodes.
+Retorse, barbed spines are reddish-brown as they develop and turn pale white as they mature. up to 3 spines are produced by terminal cladodes.
 Generally, the spines of O. abjecta are shorter than 4 cm.
-The flower bud of O. ajbjecta is rounded (not acute).
+The flower bud of O. abjecta is rounded.
 O. abjecta has teardrop-shaped leaves.
 The seeds are about 4 mm in diameter.

+Phylogeny

+O. abjecta was mistakenly conflated with O. triacantha.
+Recent work shows that the two taxa are distinct.
+In addition to morphological and phylogenetic differences, O. triacantha occurs in Cuba, whereas O. abjecta occurs in Florida.